-A freelance editor of 12+ years & writer represented by Black Hawk Literary Agency.
+An editor with 13 years of experience, I currently work for an online editing company and do freelance work.
+I'm also a writer represented by Black Hawk Literary Agency.
 I've created this blog to help the fellow writers with writing & editing tips and advice.
 I'll continue to post on subjects I come up with or have been requested/suggested by others.
 Meanwhile, I have my fingers crossed for the release date of my YA novel BODY JUMPING.

 The author S.A.
 Joo's Writing & Editing Advice & Tips

-A YA writer, represented by Black Hawk Literary Agency.
-The book is titled BODY JUMPING.
-Soon to be released.
+A professional Editorwww.sirraedits.com and YA Writer, represented by Black Hawk Literary Agency.

 This is the most common grammar error made by every writer besides